lenderpanel

 Recently asked questions about conveyancing in Great Barr

-I'm buying my first flat in Great Barr with the aid of help to buy.
-The sellers would not reduce the amount so I negotiated £7000 of fixtures and fittings instead.
-The sale representative told me not disclose to my solicitor about the side-deal as it would affect my mortgage with the bank.
-Should I keep quiet?.
+I'm purchasing my first flat in Great Barr with the aid of help to buy.
+The builders would not budge the amount so I negotiated £7000 of extras instead.
+The sale representative advised me not disclose to my lawyer about the extras as it would impact my loan with Chelsea Building Society.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.